Mariamjamal32/python-sdk/README.md

 **update_interval** The update_interval is used to specify a fixed delay in seconds between consecutive HTTP requests for the datafile.
+It is required to be greater than zero.

 **url_template** A string with placeholder `{sdk_key}` can be provided so that this template along with the provided sdk key is